mozilla/hawk/README.md

 <img align="right" src="https://raw.github.com/hueniverse/hawk/master/images/logo.png" /> **Hawk** is an HTTP authentication scheme using a message authentication code (MAC) algorithm to provide partial
 HTTP request cryptographic verification.
 For more complex use cases such as access delegation, see [Oz](https://github.com/hueniverse/oz).

-Current version: **6.x**
+Current version: **7.x**

-Note: 6.x, 5.x, 4.x, 3.x, and 2.x are the same exact protocol as 1.1.
+Note: the protocol has not changed since version 1.1.
 The version increments reflect changes in the node API.

 [![Build Status](https://travis-ci.org/hueniverse/hawk.svg?branch=master)](https://travis-ci.org/hueniverse/hawk)